 - Add new output formats: Adding new structured output formats to ngspice will allow integration with powerful post-processing applications.
 New formats may include CSV (Comma Separated Value), HDF, etc. (partially done, see wrdata command)

 - Unify access to built in functions: The three internal function parsers (numparam,.
 B source, command interpreter) have partially different built in functions available.
-Unify them to make access transparent to the user.
+Unify them to make access transparent to the user (mostly done).

 Analyses related topics: